 Those amongst you who pay particularly close attention to the news media may have become aware over the last day or two that England will be playing Germany in the second round of this summer’s European Championships at Wembley on Tuesday night.
 This is, of course, an extremely important match.
-It’s England’s biggest rivalry and – after the Netherlands and Italy – Germany’s third biggest, so there will be more than just a place in the quarter-finals of the competition at stake.
+It’s England’s biggest rivalry and – after the Netherlands, France and Italy – Germany’s fourth biggest, so there will be more than just a place in the quarter-finals of the competition at stake.
 The national pride of at least one country will be on the line, until the next time it is, and, as we all know, this is always a match that brings out the very best in England, and in particular its populist news media.

 Now, we’ve all heard endlessly about 1966, 1970, 1990, 1996 and 2001.
-Indeed, with this summer being the 25th annversary of Euro 96, you’d have to have been living under a rock not to have seen endless replays of Paul Gascoigne in his double-denim England kit, just failing to get a toe on the end of a cross at Wembley that could have put his team in that summer’s final.
+Indeed, with this summer being the 25th annversary of Euro 96, you’d have to have been living under a rock not to have seen endless replays of Paul Gascoigne in his double-denim England kit, just failing to get a toe on the end of a cross at Wembley that could have put his team into that summer’s final.
 But England and Germany have a long history of international matches going back over 90 years, many of which now lie half-forgotten in the archives.
 So here are ten matches between England and (the various incarnations of) Germany from over the years that might have escaped your attention a little.
 (Click on the details of the matches to open highlights of them.)

 10th May 1930 – Germany 3-3 England (Deutches Stadion, Berlin): The England national football team played its first official match in the year after Germany unified into the country that we know today, but the first meeting of the two teams didn’t come for another sixty years, thanks in no small part to a combination of the fact that Germany didn’t play their first match until 1908 and the First World War, which followed just six years later.